larspetrus/Roofpig/README.md

 <div class=roofpig data-config="base=F5|alg=R' U' R U L U' R' U R+L'"></div>
 ```

 Properties in data-config override the "inherited" ones from the base.
-You can chain **base**s to form an elaborate hierarchy if you're into that kind of complexity.
+You can chain **base**'s to form an elaborate hierarchy if you're into that kind of complexity.

 To share between pages, you can for example put **"ROOFPIG_CONF_"**'s in a common .js file.